by Katie Chang

 The One Thing I’m Passionate About

-I decided to quit all my extra-curriculars and focus solely on acting classes.
+I decided to quit all my extra-curriculars and focus solely on becoming a better speaker with acting classes.
 Though a lot of hard work went into the next four years, arguably I got lucky when I was cast in my first film at the age of sixteen.
 Granted, the character was based on a real person who was Korean.
 I had the advantage in terms of auditioning.
 I’ve reflected on this a lot, and I acknowledge that the character I played in that film was based on a person who is fully Korean.
 I am only a quarter Korean.
 This in and of itself is problematic and a form of whitewashing that I benefitted from.

 After the film came out, I started to enjoy a burgeoning career.
 Still, I decided that I wanted to complete my education.
 I went to college where I studied film and learned more about being behind the camera.
 I obtained new insights about the history and theory of film as well as screenwriting.
 My studies encouraged my belief that there should be more people of Asian descent on our screens.

 They also revealed to me how rare it is to find an Asian person BEHIND the camera.
 I realized how even rarer it is to find a FEMALE filmmaker of Asian descent.
 I have adjusted to being a full-time actress and writer over the course of my college career, especially in the last year.
 I’ve grown passionate about making connections with and discovering Asian/Asian-American/Hapa female filmmakers (“hapa” is a Hawaiian term for anyone who is of part Asian or Pacific Islander ancestry).